ahmedas91/zagg/content/post/digits.md

 y_test.to_csv('y_test_kaggle_digits.csv', index=False)
 ```

-After submitting the csv file we get an accuracy of 0.91100 which is not that bad (unless you check the rank and realize we're at the buttom!!).
+After submitting the csv file we get an accuracy of 0.91100 which is not that bad (unless you check the rank and realize we're at the bottom!!).